-- Your note of recognition will be passed along to the recipient’s supervisor and the IT Leadership Group, so the leaders of the organization can see our shining stars.
+- Your note of recognition will be passed along to the recipient’s supervisor and the Technology Leadership Council, so the leaders of the organization can see our shining stars.

-- We'll feature these appreciations on the UC Berkeley Kudos page and on this Technology@Berkeley website!
+- We'll feature these appreciations on this website!

 Why is appreciation important?

 Studies show that expressing gratitude makes people happier and healthier.
 At work, appreciation is a major driver of job satisfaction and happiness, and engaged staff are more productive staff.
 According to the Greater Good Science Center, we aren’t very good at expressing our gratitude to others and are even less likely to do so on the job.
 When was the last time you thanked or were thanked by a colleague or your manager?

 - Five Ways to Cultivate Gratitude at Work - Greater Good Science Center